tydar/eleventy-personal-blog/posts/ansible-nginx-revproxy-role.md

 ---
 ## Objective

 Develop a minimal Ansible role that will configure an existing Linux server to run an Nginx reverse proxy.
 Parameterize the Nginx configuration file based on variables passed to the role.
+GitHub repo here: [Nginx Ansible Role](https://github.com/tydar/nginx-ansible-role).

 ## Short recap on role structure